top of page

 About the Foundation

-Native American Judo is a vision of Shihan Keiko Fukuda, 10th degree Grand Master, and Dr. Shelley Fernandez, both dedicated Judo practitioners (Judokas).
-It was Shihan Fukuda's desire to teach Judo to girls and women regardless of socioeconomic status and especially to those who cam from low income families.
+Native American Judo is a vision of Shihan Keiko Fukuda, 10th degree Grand Master, and Dr. Shelley Fernandez (Dr. Shelley), both dedicated Judo practitioners (Judokas).
+It was Shihan Fukuda's desire to teach Judo to girls and women regardless of socioeconomic status and especially to those who came from low income families.
 The two opened and operated the Soko Joshi Women's Judo Club in San Francisco in 1966 which is still open today.
+Shihan Keiko Fukuda was the last living student of Shihan Jigaro Kano who formulated Judo from the teachings of his jie jitsu instructor, Hachinosuke Fukuda (Shihan Keiko Fukuda's grandfather).

 JR-FERNANDEZ-with-Keiko-Fukuda-700x700_e